Buying a freezer? Our test results and buying guide will help you make the right choice.

 - Keep the door or lid shut!
 It sounds obvious, but time is critical for excluding warmth and moisture from the inside.
-Some models have an alarm light which comes on when the freezer door is not properly shut.
-Ideally, the alarm should be easy to access - some alarms are poorly positioned beneath the freezer door so as to not be visible from a normal standing position.
+Some models have an alarm, either sound or light, which tells you when the freezer door is not properly shut.
+Any alarm light should be easy to see - some are poorly located beneath the freezer door and aren’t visible from a normal standing position.

 - If your freezer is nearly empty, put in some plastic bottles, three-quarters filled with water.
-This will reduce temperature variation within the compartment, and prevent the temperature from dropping sharply when the door is opened.
+This will reduce temperature variation within the compartment, help to chill items quickly when you first put them in the freezer and prevent the temperature from climbing when the door is opened.

-- The coldest part of a chest freezer tends to be on the compressor step; the coldest part of an upright tends to be the top shelf.
+- The coldest part of a chest freezer tends to be on the compressor step at the bottom of the freezer; the coldest part of an upright tends to be the top shelf.
 Keep long-term storage items here.

 - Moisture-proof packaging such as plastic containers, thick plastic bags and aluminium foil will preserve food quality by preventing dehydration and oxidation.